id-farid/lab/README.md

 # lab
-Al lab repository that covers all technologies i tested personally
+A lab repository that covers all technologies i tested personally